This post was updated on 16 September 2021

 Transport In Notting Hill

 Notting Hill has amazing transport options, which is why it is so popular with businesses and City workers.
-You can easily get to Heathrow airport and the main motorways out of London from Notting Hill.
-There are also great underground options with Notting Hill Gate and Holland Park tube stations within easy reach.
+You can easily get to all of London’s airports as well as the main motorways out of London.
+There are also great underground options with Notting Hill Gate, Westbourne Park and Ladbroke Grove tube stations within easy reach giving access to Circle, District, Central, and Hammersmith & City lines.

 Moving To Notting Hill – Our Top Tips